-Civilization—human civilization-(challenge and opportunity, see) and universal civilization.
+Civilization—human civilization-(challenge and opportunity, see journey in being: challenges and opportunities) and universal civilization.

 Economics and politics—science and philosophy.
 Local vs global.
 Economic: wealth and its distribution, producers – consumers, goods and services and their distribution, means of production – operators, e.g. ‘producers’ vs managers.
 Political: rulers – ruled (governors – governed), rule by the few (aristocracy – oligarchy) – rule by the many (polity – democracy), appointment by force vs consensus, enforcement of rule vs rule of law)